Deploying Backup Appliance

 You will be able to add other service accounts later, after Veeam Backup for Google Cloud installation.
 For more information, see Managing Service Accounts.

-- Removes the temporary storage bucket from Google Cloud.
+- Removes the temporary storage bucket.

 Related Topics